 Improve your numeracy

 The type of thinking needed to be good at maths – sequential thinking – isn’t easy for some imaginative and creative thinkers.
-People with dyscalculia (number dyslexia) struggle with the traditional methods of learning and understanding maths.
-They may also experience difficulties in organising, managing their time and prioritising.
+People with dyscalculia struggle with the traditional methods of understanding and learning maths.

 They may also experience difficulties in organising, time management and prioritising.

 The programme includes: